WENWENYU/jamesdiao.github.io/_posts/2017-09-05-ypu-bobby-jindal.md

 The first thing I'll say is that Jindal is a really impressive speaker.
 Quite apart from his policies (which I largely disagree with), his points were delivered neatly and intuitively.
 He kept a healthy balance of anecdote and evidence, and spoke to his public service experiences without letting them distract from his point.
 He also made some pretty interesting points.

 First of all, Jindal introduced the topic in a remarkable way.
 He began by talking about his own son's journey through the health system, and the emotional and financial burdens that came with open heart surgery.
 He then claimed the largely liberal position that health care is a fundamental human right.
-In his words, this meant that "society should provide it to its members," and healthcare access should not be constrained by "economic reasons or budgetary reasons."
+In his words:

+> I believe healthcare is a right.
+The issue is not whether or not to expand and improve healthcare, but what the instrument of reform will be.
+In my view, the government's role should be ensuring a robust marketplace that is competitive, transparent, accountable, effective, and accessible.

 With this as his foundation, Jindal made his case against single-payer healthcare, or more specifically, against Bernie Sanders's proposed plan of "Medicaid for all."
 There were four key points that he brought up: (1) unsustainability, (2) disruption, (3) government interference, and (4) empirical problems.
 I'll summarize each of them along with my own thoughts below.

 ### 1. Unsustainability